tableau/embedding-playbook/pages/01_embedding_and_jsapi.md

 ![Embed Code](../img/embed_code.png)

 Once acquired, this code can be pasted into HTML.
 This method is useful for simple embedding, such as embedding into blogs or internal knowledge bases, but **only very simple embedding scenarios should use the embed code.
-Most deployments should instead use the JavaScript API**
+Most deployments should instead use the JavaScript API.** It is not significantly more work to embed with the JavaScript API and doing so will gain you flexibility and power in your embedded deployment.

 ## Embedding with the JavaScript API: